nikomatsakis/babysteps/babysteps/_posts/2022-09-21-dyn-async-traits-part-9-callee-site-selection.md

 }
 ```

 Normally, when you call a function, we can allocate space on the stack to store the return value.
 But when you call `return_dyn`, we don't know how much space we need at compile time, so we can't do that[^alloca].
 This means you can't just write `let x = return_dyn()`.
 Instead, you have to choose how to allocate that memory.
-The most common option would be to store it on the heap, perhaps using `Box::new_with`, which takes a closure returning a value of any type and allocates a suitable box:
+Using the APIs proposed in [RFC 2884], the most common option would be to store it on the heap.
+A new method, `Box::new_with`, would be added to `Box`; it acts like `new`, but it takes a closure, and the closure can return values of any type, including `dyn` values:

 ```rust
 let result = Box::new_with(|| return_dyn());
 // result has type `Box<dyn Future<Output = ()>>`
 ```

-Invoking `new_with` is ergonomically unpleasant, so we could also add a `.box` operator.
+Invoking `new_with` would be ergonomically unpleasant, so we could also add a `.box` operator.
 Rust has had an unstable `box` operator since forever, this might finally provide enough motivation to make it worth adding:

 ```rust
 let result = return_dyn().box;
 // result has type `Box<dyn Future<Output = ()>>`
 ```

-Of course, you don't *have* to use `Box`.
-For example, perhaps you use your favorite arena library, which has been extended with a `new_with` function:
+Of course, you wouldn't *have* to use `Box`.
+Assuming we have sufficient APIs available, people can write their own methods, such as something to do arena allocation...

 ```rust
 let arena = Arena::new();
 let result = arena.new_with(|| return_dyn());
 ```

-Or perhaps a hypothetical `maybe_box`, which would use a buffer if that's big enough, and use box otherwise:
+...or perhaps a hypothetical `maybe_box`, which would use a buffer if that's big enough, and use box otherwise:

 ```rust
 let mut big_buf = [0; 1024];